Matuszx/Predykcja-pogody/README.md

 # Weather Prediction API

+Simple prediction project for studies, hopefully i will pass :D

 This project provides a Flask-based API for predicting rain based on historical weather data using a Random Forest classifier.
 It includes scripts for training the model and exposing predictions via an API endpoint.

 ## Installation